-Sleep Apnea - when snoring can kill
+Sleep Apnea - when snoring can be so harmful it can kill you

 You or a loved one could be suffering from Sleep Apnea if you are experiencing one or more of the following symptoms: